nrfconnect/sdk-nrf/doc/nrf/ug_radio_coex.rst

 1. Add the devicetree `nrf_radio_coex` node as described in :ref:`ug_radio_cx_nrf700x_hw_if`.
 2. If :kconfig:option:`CONFIG_WIFI` is set to ``y`` and one of the supported SR protocols is enabled no additional steps are needed.
-   If you do not wish to use the radio coexistence implementation, you must set  :kconfig:option:`CONFIG_MPSL_CX` to ``n``
+   If you do not wish to use the radio coexistence implementation, you must set  :kconfig:option:`CONFIG_MPSL_CX` to ``n``.
-3. If :kconfig:option:`CONFIG_WIFI` is disabled or none of the supported SR protocols are enabled the implementation must be enabled manually with :kconfig:option:`CONFIG_MPSL_CX` and :kconfig:option:`CONFIG_MPSL_CX_NRF700X`
+3. If :kconfig:option:`CONFIG_WIFI` is disabled or none of the supported SR protocols are enabled, the implementation must be enabled manually with :kconfig:option:`CONFIG_MPSL_CX` and :kconfig:option:`CONFIG_MPSL_CX_NRF700X`.

 .. _ug_radio_cx_thread_impl: